Venice Biennale: Awards

+Collateral events

+In conjunction with the primary international exhibition and national pavilions, many local and international galleries, museums, foundations, and nonprofits stage independent exhibitions throughout the city of Venice.
+The curator of the international exhibition chooses a number of these exhibitions to be included as Collateral Events in the Biennale program.
+While these exhibitions are not organized by the Biennale, exhibitions chosen as Collateral Events are promoted by the Biennale as an additional component of the event.

 Management

 Legal structure

 The offices of the Biennale are at Ca' Giustinian in the sestiere San Marco.

-On 26 July 1973, the Parliament approved the Organization's new statute for the Biennale.
+On 26 July 1973, Italian Parliament approved the Organization's new statute for the Biennale.
 A "democratic" Board was set up.
 It included 19 members made up of representatives from the Government, the most important local organizations, major trade unions, and a representative of the staff.
 The Board was to elect the President and nominate the Sectorial Directors – one each for Visual arts, Cinema, Music, and Theatre.

 In 1998 the Biennale was transformed into a legal personality in private law and renamed "Società di Cultura La Biennale di Venezia".
 The company structure – Board of directors, Scientific committee, Board of auditors and assembly of private backers – has a duration of four years.
 The areas of activity became six (Architecture, Visual arts, Cinema, Theatre, Music, Dance), in collaboration with the ASAC (the Historical Archives).
 The President is nominated by the Minister for Cultural Affairs.
-The Board of directors consists of the President, the Mayor of Venice, and three members nominated by the Regione Veneto, the Consiglio Provinciale di Venezia and private backers.
+The Board of directors consists of the President, the Mayor of Venice, and three members nominated by Veneto regional government and private backers.
 Dance was added to the others.

 On 15 January 2004, the Biennale was transformed into a foundation.